patricksilva1/patricksilva1/README.md

  <h3 align="left">About me:</h3>
 <p align="left">
 </p>
-I'm 24, a Software Engineer from Brazil.
+A Software Engineer from Brazil.
 I speak English, Portuguese and a little Spanish.
-(I'm training French rn)

-Ex-member of **CFN (Brazilian Marine Corps)** acted with Software Development and Network Security.
+Ex-member of **CFN** - Brazil's Navy, acted with Software Development and Network Security.
 A guy with a deep interest in technology and how it can benefit us in our lives.

  <h3 align="left">Languages and Tools:</h3>